 Ms. Svetlana continues to amaze us with her energy, professionalism and leadership while taking Adagio Ballet's unique curriculum to new heights year after year.

 Katherine Horrigan holds her masters in Arts Management from George Mason University and a BFA in Dance from Fordham University/The Ailey School.
-Katherine is the Program Director of Adagio Ballet and Dance School, an adjunct professor of dance at George Mason University and is the co-director and resident choreographer for Company Danzante.
+Katherine is the Program Director of Adagio Ballet School of Dance, an adjunct professor of dance at George Mason University and is the co-director and resident choreographer for Company Danzante.

 She has performed with numerous dance companies including Ailey II, Eliza Monte Dance, Tania Perez-Salas Compania de Danza, Nathan Trice/Rituals, The Francesca Harper Project, and seasons with Les Grands Ballets Canadiens de Montreal.
 She has worked with acclaimed artists such as Alonzo King, Robert Battle, Jessica Lang, Aszure Barton, Dwight Rhoden, and Rodrigo Pederneiras of Grupo Corpo, Brazil.
 Katherine’s choreography has been presented in Mexico, Venezuela, New York City, Washington DC, Chicago, and at the Jacob’s Pillow Dance Festival.
 Katherine is a guest artist for professional companies, festivals, universities and summer intensives in the States and Mexico where she teaches company classes, master classes, workshops, and auditions.
 Katherine has directed George Mason University’s summer intensive program, SummerDance at Mason.
 Katherine is the 2015 recipient of the Strauss Artist Grant awarded by the Arts Council of Fairfax County.